Multivariate Stirling Polynomials of the first and second kind: Introduction

-On the other hand, Comtet \cite{comt74} has found an inversion formula that expresses $\inv{f}_n$ through the (partial) exponential Bell polynomials:
+On the other hand, Comtet \cite{comt1974} found an inversion formula that expresses $\inv{f}_n$ in terms of the (partial) exponential Bell polynomials:

-This result has been shown by Haiman and Schmitt \cite{hasc89}, \cite{schm94} to provide essentially both a combinatorial representation and a cancellation-free computation of the antipode on a Fa\`{a} di Bruno Hopf algebra (a subject much attention has been payed to in quantum mechanics because of its applications to renormalization theory; cf. \cite{figr05}).
-Combining \eq{equation1.6} with \eq{equation1.7} we obtain an expression for $\sfun{n}{1}$ (and $\spol{n}{1}$) in terms of the Bell polynomials.
-It suggests looking for a similar representation for the whole family $\sfun{n}{k}$, $1\leq k \leq n$.
-Actually, as a main result, we shall prove the following substantially extended version of \eq{equation1.6} \& \eq{equation1.7}:
+This result has been shown by Haiman and Schmitt \cite{hasc1989,schm1994} to provide essentially both a combinatorial representation and a cancellation-free computation of the antipode on a Fa\`{a} di Bruno Hopf algebra (a topic that has received a lot of attention in quantum field theory due to its application to renormalization; cf. \cite{krei1998,cokr1998,figr2005}).
+Combining \eq{equation1.6} with \eq{equation1.7} we obtain an expression for $\sfun{n}{1}$ in terms of the Bell polynomials.
+This suggests looking for a similar representation for the whole family $\sfun{n}{k}$, $1\leq k \leq n$.
+As a main result (Theorem 6.1), we shall prove the following substantially extended version of \eq{equation1.6} \& \eq{equation1.7}:

 The tilde over $B$ indicates that $X_1$ has been replaced by $0$.
-From \eq{equation1.8} one now in fact obtains the desired explicit standard representation for $\spol{n}{k}$ corresponding to that given in \eq{equation1.4} for $\bell{n}{k}$.
+From \eq{equation1.8} we eventually get the desired explicit standard representation for $A_{n,k}$ that corresponds to the one for $\bpol{n}{k}$ given in \eq{equation1.4}.

-Equation \eq{equation1.8} states a somewhat intricate relationship between the families $\sfun{n}{k}$ and $\bell{n}{k}$.
-A simpler connection of both expressions is the following basic inversion law which generalizes the orthogonality of the Stirling numbers (cf. Section 5):
+Equation \eq{equation1.8} states a somewhat intricate relationship between the families $\sfun{n}{k}$ and $\bpol{n}{k}$.
+A simpler connection of both expressions is the following basic inversion law which generalizes the orthogonality of the Stirling numbers (cf. Section~5):

 where $\kron{n}{n}=1$, $\kron{n}{k}=0$ if $n\neq k$ (Kronecker symbol).